an1rudh-08/ml/models/Housing_Prices_Prediction/README.md

-This is the CNN model built for the machine learning competition on kaggle i.e. "Digit Recognizer".
-Accuracy acheived by the model is 0.99535 (securing Rank 333).
+This is the first basic ml model built by me.
+Through various given features built model predicts the pricing of the houses and accuracy is tested by the mean absolute error.
+I used XGBoost algorithm and also tried some basic data pre processing techniques like dealing with categorical and NULL values through one hot encoding and imputation respectively.